circleci/circleci-docs/jekyll/_cci2/webhooks-airtable.md

 ### 1. Create a new "Base" on Airtable
 {: #create-a-new-base-on-airtable }

-Log into Airtable and create a new "Base"
+Log into Airtable and create a new "Base".

 ![Creating a new base in airtable]({{site.baseurl}}/assets/img/docs/webhooks/webhook_airtable_1_new.png)